 6 Workers Rights Everyone Should Know About

 Your workplace cannot discriminate against you based on your sex, age, ability, nationality, or race.
 This means workers cannot be fired, demoted, or treated differently based on any of these things.
-These rights also include legal protection against temporary situations such as a pregnancy.
-Every state will also have even more legislations on wages, breaks, and LGTQ+ discrimination.
+These rights also include legal protection against temporary situations such as pregnancy.
+Every state will also have even more legislation on wages, breaks, and LGTQ+ discrimination.

 Some of these rights might seem a little obvious, yet employers constantly violate their worker’s rights.
 You should call a lawyer if your employer has violated one of these rights.

 1. Wage And Hour Laws

 Every state has different laws on what minimum wage is.
 If you work over 40 hours a week for your employer, you’re entitled to overtime pay.
 Employees are also entitled to hazard pay or danger pay if the work they do is hazardous.
 Work is hazardous if it could potentially cause workers harm or stress even with the help of protective gear.

 Sexual harassment in the workplace goes beyond inappropriate touching.
 It also includes inappropriate or suggestive comments, questions, favours, advances, and jokes.
 Sexual harassment creates a dangerous power dynamic for many vulnerable workers.

 The 1964 Civil Rights Act protects workers against any discrimination based on their race, age, nationality, religion, sex, and ability.
 Similarly to sexual harassment, no one in your workplace can make inappropriate jokes or suggestive comments about these things.
 Management should handle these reports seriously and effectively.